DanielB159/GazeDetectorDataClient/README.md

 Note: It is often useful to calibrate while watching the Live View, this is a good way to confirm the calibration is actually successful and the gaze direction is accurate.

 #### Recording procedure
 1. Before starting a new recording, make sure both hubs are running, and connect to the glasses in the Glasses Hub.
+You may need to update the "G3_HOSTNAME" variable in the environemnt variables file to the glasses' ipv4 in your network.
+Or update it within the glasses hub.
+2. The glasses NTP server and your own computer's NTP server may be in different time zones.
+Make sure to modify the "GLASSES_OFFSET" variable in the environment variables file, so that the program can synchronize both recordings.
+Or update it within the glasses hub.
-2. Using the glasses API webpage at 'http://\<g3-address\>', under the API tab > network, you may request to see the glasses current time.
+3. Using the glasses API webpage at 'http://\<g3-address\>', under the API tab > network, you may request to see the glasses current time.
 Set the offset on the Glasses Hub to fix any time difference between your computer's time and the glasses'.
 This will usually be because the glasses are at a different timezone to yours.
-3. Click the "Start Recording" button on the Main Hub, this will start a recording on both the glasses and kinect.
+4. Click the "Start Recording" button on the Main Hub, this will start a recording on both the glasses and kinect.
-4. When the recording is complete, click the "End Recording" button on the Main Hub to stop the recording.
+5. When the recording is complete, click the "End Recording" button on the Main Hub to stop the recording.
 This will then download and compile all files into the "recordings" folder.
 Note: To abort a recording without saving it to the glasses, hit "Cancel Recording" instead.
-*NOTE risks of running the recording too long.
+Note:

 ### NTP (Network Time Protocol)
-In order to synchronize the internal clocks of all devices that are being used to record, we need to verify that all of the devices are connected to the same **NTP server**.
+In order to synchronize the internal clocks of all devices that are being used to record, we need to verify that all of the devices are connected to an **NTP server**.
 An NTP server is a server which can synchronize the internal clocks of the devices that are connected to it to a few milliseconds of Coordinated Universal Time (UTC).
 In order to record using this client and using the glasses, both the computer running the client and the glasses need to be connected to an NTP server.

 #### Connecting the computer to an NTP server